Taran Davies: Life and education

 Davies was born in New York City and raised in London and Hong Kong.
-He graduated from Harvard University in 1993 with a BA in English and American Literature, and studied documentary filmmaking with Richard Rogers, Director of the Film Study Center at The Department of Visual and Environmental Film Studies at Harvard.
+He graduated from Harvard University in 1993 with a BA in English and American Literature, and studied documentary filmmaking with Richard Rogers, Director of the Film Study Center at the Department of Visual and Environmental Film Studies at Harvard.

 Career

-Davies founded Wicklow Films in 1994 to produce, direct and write a series of films about the Islamic world.
-Three - Afghan Stories, Mountain Men and Holy Wars and The Land Beyond the River - were broadcast on the Sundance Channel in March 2003 with its FilmFest Portraits of Islam.
+Davies founded Wicklow Films in 1994 to produce, direct, and write a series of films about the Islamic world.
+Three - Afghan Stories, Mountain Men and Holy Wars, and The Land Beyond the River - were broadcast on the Sundance Channel in March 2003 with its FilmFest Portraits of Islam.

-The Land Beyond the River (1998) is about his journey through Central Asia in 1995.
+The Land Beyond the River (1998) documents his journey through Central Asia in 1995.
 It was broadcast by PBS in November 1997 and was shot entirely on Hi 8.

 Davies travelled to the Caucasus in the summer of 1999 to film Mountain Men and Holy Wars.